AmitXShukla/Online-Shop-eCommerce-App-Angular-6-Firebase/README.md

-<h2>Download Online Store eCommerce App in Angular 6.2 Firebase with code</h2>
+<h2>Download Online Store eCommerce App in Angular 6 + Firebase with complete source code</h2>
 <br>
-In this video, I will show you one complete Online Store eCommerce App using all latest versions like Angular 6.2, Angularfire2 and Google Firebase/Firestore database, You will be able to download entire source code, deploy it on your local machine or cloud and I will leave it up to you if you want to enhance this and make more changes.<br/>
+In this video, I will show you one complete Online Store eCommerce App using all latest versions like Angular 6, Angularfire2 and Google Firebase/Firestore database, You will be able to download entire source code, deploy it on your local machine or cloud and I will leave it up to you if you want to enhance this and make more changes.<br/>
 THis tutorial is not for beginners and is not for teaching purpose, but you don't need to be an expert either to understand these technologies.<br/>
-I recommend to please take this video as a design pattern discussion where I am showing how we can use different technologies to solve real work problems and deliver a great quality app.
+I recommend to please take this video as a design pattern discussion where I am showing how we can use different technologies to solve real work problems and deliver a great quality app.<br/>

 <b>Objective: </b> This document serves as an Installation Guide for Elish eStore Cloud free commmunity version Desktop/Mobile App.<br><br>
-<b>Tools: </b> Angular 6.2, Google Firebase/Firestore<br/>
+<b>Tools: </b> Angular 6, Google Firebase/Firestore<br/>

 <h2><u>What's included :</u></h2>
 In this repository, Only Online Shop portal is included.